Vegan Matcha Cookies

 Stack of almond flour matcha chocolate chip cookies.
 There's a glass of milk in the background and a tablespoon of matcha powder in the foreground.

-• Made with 8 simple ingredients.
+• They’re easy to make in one bowl with 8 simple ingredients.

 All ingredients needed for making a vegan matcha cookie recipe.